 Realistically, what is the cost of living in Prague?
 Lucky for you, it’s much lower than most other European capitals, making it the perfect option for people looking to move abroad.

 So what are the main expenses, and what are the prices in Prague really like?
 As expats living in Prague for years we’ve broken it down for you.
 Below you will find a comprehensive guide to the cost of living in Prague.
 We hope it helps you decide whether or not to move to this fantastic city.
-If you have any questions feel free to email us, or hit us up on Twitter!
+If you have any questions feel free to email us.

 Table of Contents